-Specialized facilities that balance high-quality care and homelike comfort.
+Specialized facilities that balance high-quality neurorehabilitation and homelike comfort.

 After a neurological injury or diagnosis, some patients aren’t able to go home.
 They may require more supervision or physical care than can be provided at home.
 To help patients in these situations, Rehab Without Walls® provides two types of residential care.